Is that carb ultra-processed? Here's a test even a kid can do

 Minimally processed grains, such as whole wheat breads and steel cut oats, have the plant's cell wall still intact, which surrounds the chains of carbohydrates and forms a type of shield or barrier around them.
 The plant cell wall protects the carbs from dissolving in water.

-This slow digestion also means the carbohydrate travels further into your gut, where it can feed the microbes in your large intestine, called the microbiome.
+This slow digestion also means the carbohydrate travels farther into your gut, where it can feed the microbes in your large intestine, called the microbiome.
 You need a healthy microbiome to thrive.

 So the enzymes in your gut quickly break down the carbohydrates into simple sugars.